dgoldman-msft/AIPScannerConfig/README.md

 > 2. Checks to see if IE Enhanced Security Configuration is enabled or disabled
 > 3. Checks operating system level
 > 4. Check for Windows Feature NFS-Client
-> 5. Checks system memory
+> 5. Checks system memory meets minimumal requirement
 > 6. Checks for an active network connection
 > 7. Checks for a local SQL instance (default) or a remote SQL instance
 > 8. Check to see if the AIPScanner account exists